httpwg/http-extensions/draft-ietf-httpbis-variants.md

 Transfer-Encoding: chunked
 ~~~

-Upon receipt of this response, the cache knows that two representations of this resource are available, one with a Content-Language of "en", and another whose Content-Language is "de".
+Upon receipt of this response, the cache knows that two representations of this resource are available, one with a language of "en", and another whose language is "de".

 Subsequent requests (while this response is fresh) will cause the cache to either reuse this response or forward the request, depending on what the selection algorithm determines.